PickYourOwn.org

 Note: the chart below will help you determine the right processing time and pressure, if you have a different type of canner, or are above sea level.

 It is important to learn how to operate your pressure canner by reading the owner's manual that came with your particular canner.
-If you can not find your owner's manual, you can obtain find one online: Here is where to find some common manufacturer's manuals:
+If you cannot find your owner's manual, you can obtain find one online: Here is where to find some common manufacturer's manuals:

 or by contacting the company that made your canner.
 Give the model number to the manufacturer, and they will send you the right manual.
-More notes on pressure canners from Colorado State University.
+More information about pressure canners and a variety of models you can order.

 Processing time for corn in a dial-gauge pressure canner